 A better GummySearch alternative, with a real free tier

-GummySearch was the default for a while.
-Now it sits behind a paid wall and the free trial barely lets you look around.
-SubredditAnalyzer is built for the same job, find the right subreddits and the right time to post in them, but you can use it for real on the free plan.
+GummySearch stopped accepting new signups and renewals on November 30, 2025, after failing to agree on a commercial Reddit API license.
+If you are looking for a replacement, SubredditAnalyzer is built for the same job - find the right subreddits and the right time to post in them - but you can use it for real on the free plan, with live data and no sales gate.

-GummySearch sells itself as audience research for Reddit.
-It surfaces pain points, complaints, and questions inside subreddits.
+GummySearch sold itself as audience research for Reddit.
+It surfaced pain points, complaints, and questions inside subreddits, and served over 135,000 founders and marketers before closing.

-We do the same surfacing, then add the part that GummySearch is weak on, real engagement heatmaps with hour-by-hour activity, mod strictness scoring, and a free tier you can run a campaign on.
+We do the same surfacing, then add the part that GummySearch was weak on - real engagement heatmaps with hour-by-hour activity, mod strictness scoring, and a free tier you can run a campaign on.
+And unlike GummySearch, we are still operating.

 SubredditAnalyzer vs GummySearch